Skip to Content

 7. Place in pan and fry one side until golden brown.

-8. Flip and fry on other side until golden brown (you should be able to easily stick a fork through when they are ready).
+8. Flip and fry on the other side until golden brown (you should be able to easily stick a fork through when they are ready).

 Notes